Cognitive behavioral therapy: Theoretical approaches

 One etiological theory of depression is Aaron T. Beck's cognitive theory of depression.
 His theory states that depressed people think the way they do because their thinking is biased towards negative interpretations.
+Beck's theory rests on the aspect of cognitive behavioral therapy known as schemata.
+Schemata are the mental maps used to integrate new information into memories and to organize existing information in the mind.
+An example of a schema would be a person hearing the word "dog" and picturing different versions of the animal that they have grouped together in their mind.
 According to this theory, depressed people acquire a negative schema of the world in childhood and adolescence as an effect of stressful life events, and the negative schema is activated later in life when the person encounters similar situations.

 Beck also described a negative cognitive triad.
 The cognitive triad is made up of the depressed individual's negative evaluations of themselves, the world, and the future.
 Beck suggested that these negative evaluations derive from the negative schemata and cognitive biases of the person.
 According to this theory, depressed people have views such as "I never do a good job", "It is impossible to have a good day", and "things will never get better".
 A negative schema helps give rise to the cognitive bias, and the cognitive bias helps fuel the negative schema.
 Beck further proposed that depressed people often have the following cognitive biases: arbitrary inference, selective abstraction, overgeneralization, magnification, and minimization.
 These cognitive biases are quick to make negative, generalized, and personal inferences of the self, thus fueling the negative schema.